mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 And *śūraṃgama samadhi*: *śūraṃgama* means everything is stable ultimately, in the underlying essence.
 Ultimate nature is very stable and majestic; that is called śūraṃgama.
 So, beyond pure and impure, beyond good or bad, right or wrong.
 Anyway, the ultimate nature is very stable.
 That is called *vajra samadhi* or *śūraṃgama samadhi*.

 In the *Diamond Sutra* it says, “Awaken the mind without abiding [in] anything at all.”
 “Without abiding [in] anything” means basically ultimate nature is very stable, beyond purity and impurity, weakness or strength.
-So if you always judge or take care of your life in terms of “without abiding [in] anything,” at that time your life becomes very weak, because there is nothing to depend on.
-So you don’t know.
-Well, idealistically you say the universe supports you and helps you, but practically, you’re very weak, because you are caught by the idea of the universe.
+So if you always judge or take care of your life in terms of “without abiding [in] anything,” at that time your life becomes very weak, because there is nothing to depend on, so you don’t know.
+Well, idealistically you say the universe supports you and helps you, but practically you’re very weak, because you are caught by the idea of the universe.
 The universe is something alive.
 The universe appears in every aspect of human life – gassho, sleeping, et cetera – so you have to grasp that universe in every aspect of everyday life.
 So very naturally, awaken the mind in the universe.
 That is important, but if you depend on only the universe, your life becomes weak.
 On the other hand, if you alway depend on awakening the mind, it means understanding everything [clearly], at that time it’s very reasonable, realistic, and your life becomes strong... but very shallow.
 Because it’s not deep.
 So you have to grasp your life which is alive, constantly, beyond the idea of weakness or strength.
 That is *śūraṃgama samadhi*.

 Basically, first we have to establish a deep faith that all sentient beings have the-same-and-one-nature.
 And second, we have to establish a state of the mind that is like a wall, so-called emptiness.
 So that’s why you always [sit] “facing the wall.”
 The wall is empty.